dithpri/RCES/README.md

 #### [Auction Keybdindings](userscripts/miscellaneous/auction-keybindings.user.js)
 [Install](../../raw/master/userscripts/miscellaneous/auction-keybindings.user.js)
-An early version of keybindings for the auction page.
-A more complete version is being worked on.
-These are the available bindings for now:
+An early version of keybindings for the auction page.<s> A more complete version is being worked on.</s> These are the available bindings for now:
 <details>

   * **A**sk / **S**ell